Group Testing: An Information Theory Perspective: The linear regime

 \subsection{Adaptive testing}

 We now turn to adaptive testing.
-Following Aldridge \cite{aldridge-adaptive}, we can look at generalized binary splitting algorithms, such as that of Hwang \cite{hwang} described in Section \ref{sec:adaptive}.
+Following Aldridge \cite{aldridge-adaptive}, we consider generalized binary splitting algorithms of the same kind as Hwang \cite{hwang}, which we described in Section \ref{sec:adaptive}.
 Here we consider the following variant.

 We proceed by discussing the zero-error and small-error settings separately.